 - 1. This Order supersedes the Health Officer's Prior Order. - 2.
-This Order's intent is to continue to protect the community from COVID-19, in particular for those who are not or cannot be fully vaccinated1 against COVID-19 in the County, in the absence of other protective measures and to increase vaccination rates to reduce spread of COVID-19 long-term, so that the whole community is safer and the COVID-19 pandemic can come to an end.
+This Order's intent is to continue to protect the community from COVID-19, in particular for those who are not or cannot be fully vaccinated against COVID-19 in the County, in the absence of other protective measures and to increase vaccination rates to reduce spread of COVID-19 long-term, so that the whole community is safer and the COVID-19 pandemic can come to an end.
 Failure to comply with any of the Order's provisions constitutes an imminent threat and menace to public health, and a public nuisance, and is punishable by citation or fine. - a) This Order does not supersede any stricter limitation imposed by a local public entity within the County of Los Angeles Public Health Jurisdiction.
 The Order is consistent with existing authority that local health jurisdictions may implement or continue more restrictive public health measures if the jurisdiction's Local Health Officer determines that health conditions in that jurisdiction warrant such measures.
 Where a conflict exists between this Order and any State public health order related to controlling the spread of COVID-19 during this pandemic, the most restrictive provision controls, unless the County of Los Angeles is subject to a court order requiring it to act on, or enjoining it from enforcing, any part of this Order. - 3.
 All persons living within the County of Los Angeles Public Health Jurisdiction should continue to practice required and recommended COVID-19 infection control measures at all times and when among other persons when in community, work, social or school settings, especially when multiple unvaccinated persons from different households may be present and in close contact with each other, especially when in indoor or crowded outdoor settings. - 4.
 Face Masks.
-All individuals must follow the requirements included in both the requirements of this Order and the Guidance for the Use of Face Coverings issued by the California Department of Public Health. - a) These requirements are mainly aligned with recommendations issued by the Centers for Disease Control & Prevention (CDC).
-They provide information about higher risk settings where masks are required or recommended to prevent transmission to: - Persons with a higher risk of infection (e.g., unvaccinated or immunocompromised persons),
+All individuals must follow the requirements included in both the requirements of this Order and the Guidance for the Use of Face Coverings issued by the California Department of Public Health.

-1 People are considered "fully vaccinated" against COVID-19 two weeks or more after they have received the second dose in a 2-dose series (e.g., Pfizer-BioNTech or Moderna) or 2 weeks or more after they have received a single-dose vaccine (e.g., Johnson and Johnson [J&J]/Janssen).
+&lt;sup>1 People are considered "fully vaccinated" against COVID-19 two weeks or more after they have received the second dose in a 2-dose series (e.g., Pfizer-BioNTech or Moderna) or 2 weeks or more after they have received a single-dose vaccine (e.g., Johnson and Johnson [J&J]/Janssen).